Documents, certificates, letters and notes available at the British Embassy Seoul.

 Services we provide in South Korea

-- make a certified copy of a UK passport or UK driving licence
+- make a certified copy of a UK passport

 - administer an affidavit for the purpose of marriage under South Korean law.
 For information about documents relating to marriage, please see getting married abroad.